 Vinification: Ten year-old Chenin vines on clay and limestone.
-Grapes are hand-harvested and the wine is bottled when it is still fermenting.
+Grapes are hand-harvested and the wine is bottled when it is still fermenting, at 14g/L of residual sugar.
 The fermentation finishes in the bottle, giving the wine its fine bubbles.
 Ageing potential: 3 to 5 years

 - Chenin Blanc